-Stewardship (known officially as Stewardship Services (UKET) Limited, registered charity number 234714 and registered company number 90305) is committed to following best practice and ensuring that those using our platforms do so too.
+Stewardship (known officially as Stewardship Services (UKET) Limited, registered charity number 234714 and registered company number 90305) is committed to following best practice and ensuring that those using our fundraising platforms do so too.

 We know that we have a duty, through our online platforms and services, to provide a place where fundraisers have every confidence that the money they raise to support a church, charity, Christian worker and Bible College Student, will reach their intended recipient in a correct and timely manner.

-We also want to provide every confidence to anyone choosing to give using Stewardship, whether using our Donor Advised Funds, giving accounts or other fundraising platforms, that we and those using our platforms are committed to responsible fundraising in adhering to best practice and legal guidelines.
+We also want to provide every confidence to anyone choosing to give using Stewardship, whether using our Donor Advised Funds, Giving Accounts, Guest Giver or other fundraising platforms, that we and those using our platforms are committed to responsible fundraising in adhering to best practice and legal guidelines.

 No. Unlike other fundraising platforms, Stewardship is a charity and our services follow a 'donor advised fund' model.
 This means that when someone makes a gift on one of our platforms they are making a charitable donation to Stewardship (as the receiving charity) with an accompanying request that we make an onward charitable grant to their intended recipient (who we refer to as ‘partners’).

 As such, we have a responsibility to make sure that all payments are a proper use of our charitable funds.

 This means that all Partners on our platforms have already completed an eligibility process with us, whereby we complete an application and review process to confirm that they can receive funds from us.
 It also means that all gifts received by Stewardship can be made using Gift Aid, if the gift comes from an individual who has paid enough tax to qualify.

 If you are raising money for a registered partner and you wish for the funds to be used in a specific way, for example, for renovation works, then you should let the organisation know ahead of time.
 This will allow them to confirm that they are happy to receive the money for this purpose and that the project is in accordance with their charitable aims.